 BAC has completed a conceptual design and siting study for the International P2 MLCP.
 The outcomes of this study were the identification of a preferred building envelope and access arrangements for the International P2 MLCP.
-The study provides for a MLCP building envelope of approximately 52 m wide by 184 m long with a height up to 27.4 Airport Datum (AD) (refer to Figure 3).
+The study provides for a MLCP building envelope of approximately 52 m wide by 184 m long with a maximum height of 27.905 m AD (26.771 m AHD).

 The proposed building envelope takes into consideration efficiency of parking and circulation within the building and the desire to provide natural ventilation throughout the facility.
 Concept plans that have formed the basis of this building envelope are provided in Appendix B.